Search

 What is Squeeze-and-Excitation?

 Squeeze-and-Excitation (SE) simply allows the model to emphasize useful features, and suppress the less useful ones.
-This is done in two steps:
+We perform this in two steps:

 • Squeeze: This phase aggregates the spatial dimensions (width and height) of the feature maps across each channel into a single value, using global average pooling.
 This results in a compact feature descriptor that summarizes the global distribution for each channel, reducing each channel to a single scalar value.